 To be a certified Passive House requires independent measurement against a defined set of criteria.
 However it is possible to use many elements of Passive House construction to create a very highly energy efficient home (such as SIPs, thermally broken double glazed joinery and air ventilation).

-Bright Build are organisational members of Passive House Institute New Zealand (PHINZ).
+Bright Build are organisational members of Passive House Institute New Zealand (PHINZ), and are a Certified Passive House Tradesperson.
 PHINZ has a number of aims, among them: to educate the New Zealand building industry and public about highly energy efficient homes, promote the Passive House Standard and researching the performance of Passive Homes.
 The community benefits are through improving public health and well-being.

 Thermal Heart Joinery